CityOfPhiladelphia/myphillyrising/README.md

 Vagrant Installation
 ------------------

-To setup a VM to run the database and app within, install [Vagrant](http://www.vagrantup.com), then:
+To automate the installation process you can use [Vagrant](http://www.vagrantup.com) to setup an Ubuntu 12.04 VM to run the database and app within.
+Install Vagrant then:

      git clone https://github.com/openplans/myphillyrising.git
      vagrant up

-This will do a lot of the installation work above for you.
+This will do almost all of the installation work above for you.
 When the VM has finished initializing:

      vagrant ssh

 Then finish setting up the database:

-    cd /vagrant # The repo's code will be available in the VM here ./website/manage.py syncdb
-    ./website/manage.py migrate
+    cd /vagrant # all of the code is located here  - it's just a "synced folder" to your local repo ./website/manage.py syncdb # Create a new Django superuser when prompt ./website/manage.py migrate
     ./website/manage.py loaddata ./website/alexander/fixtures/neighborhood_tags.json